mconf/mconf-bfcp-js/README.md

      - @param {String} endpointId
      - @param {Boolean} released

+- allocateConnectionResources
+     - @param {String} conference           MCS conference under which the resource should be allocated
+     - @param {String} transportProtocol    Underlying protocol to be used by BFCP (UDP|TCP)
+     - @param {Object} params               Additional parameters

 ## Outbound methods (MCS-BFCP -> MCS-SIP)
 - startBfcpConnectionResponse

 - floorRequestStatus
      - @param {String} conference
      - @param {String} endpointId
      - @param {Boolean} revoked

+- allocatedConnectionResources
+     - @param {String} conference           MCS conference for which the resources were allocated
+     - @param {String} transportProtocol    Underlying protocol to be used by BFCP (UDP|TCP)
+     - @param {String} localPort            The local port allocated for handling a BFCP connectiion

 ## Inbound and outbound events: